frederic-perez/AmE-dictionary/data/dictionary.md

 __acumen__ _n_ :five::reminder_ribbon: acumen/acute/agudo [:scroll: from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute] The ability to make good judgments and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
 __ad hoc__
 __ad infinitum__ _adv_ :three::hammer: _Functions at the top call functions below them, which call more functions below them, ad inﬁnitum._
+__ad nauseam__ _adv_ To a disgusting or ridiculous degree; to the point of nausea. _Psychology graduate students are taught to repeat ad nauseam: “Correlation is not causation.”_
 __ad__ _n informal_ Advertisement.
 __ad-lib<sup>1</sup>__ _adj_ Of or characterized by an impromptu fashion, with little or no preparation beforehand. _Jazz improv is always a bit ad-lib by design; you can’t plan what you might play!_
 __ad-lib<sup>2</sup>__ _adv_ Done in an impromptu or free-hand fashion, with little or no preparation beforehand. _His comedy is always so unique; I hear he does the whole thing ad-lib._